mpcox/gene_ordering/README.md

 ### Description

-This code simulates two species that derive from the yeast whole genome duplication event.
+This code simulates two species that derive from the yeast whole genome duplication (WGD) event.
 The ancestral yeast genome is duplicated, then genes are lost (deleted) randomly until only the number of genes observed in the modern yeast genome remain.
 The model determines all gene pairs in the two genomes (excluding genes that remain as duplicates) and calculates the number of gene pairs that are shared between the two species.

 The simulation code is written in R, where it requires only the base installation, and is all contained in a single code file, [gene_ordering.R](https://github.com/mpcox/gene_ordering/blob/master/gene_ordering.R).